joagre/ratatoskr/ideas/r.md

 ## Arrays

-Arrays are contiguous regions of memory containing elements of any type.
-Arrays support in-memory slicing which makes it possible to select and work with portions of an array without copying.
+Lists containin elements of any type.
+Arrays support slicing which makes it easy to work with portions of list.

 Examples:

 ```
 a = []                 // An empty array
 a = [1, 2, 3, 4, 5]
+a.first()              // 1
+a.rest()               // [2, 3, 4, 5]
 b = a[1 ..
 3]          // b = [2, 3]
 c = a[2 .. $ - 1]      // c = [3, 4]
 d = b ~ c              // d = [2, 3, 3, 4] (A copy!)